fox-daniel/reagent/README.md

 Why *reagent*?
 According to Wikipedia, "In chemistry, a reagent...is a substance...added to a system to cause a chemical reaction..."

 Are you getting the reaction you want from your AI?
-We need better tools to get reactions.
+We need better tools to get better reactions.

 ## Problem Statement
 Have you ever encountered these problems when using an AI assistant?